-Spring Pre-load & Race Sag Adjustment

-The following adjustment procedure establishes the correct starting point for any suspension tuning - the proper rear suspension spring preload adjustment for your specific needs.
-Your CRF should be at normal racing weight, including fuel, oil and coolant.
+Spring Pre-load & Race Sag Adjustment The following adjustment procedure establishes the correct starting point for any suspension tuning - the proper rear spring pre-load adjustment for your specific needs.
+Your CRF should be at normal racing weight, including fuel and transmission oil.
 You should be wearing all your normal protective apparel.
 You will need two helpers.

-To calculate the proper adjustment, it is necessary to measure between two fixed points - from the center of the seat mounting bolt to the center of the chain adjuster lock nut as illustrated here - for two different situations: unloaded: motorcycle on an optional workstand with rear suspension fully extended, no rider. loaded with rider: motorcycle on ground, with rider.
+To calculate the proper adjustment, it is necessary to measure between two fixed points - from the centre of the rear fender mounting bolt to the centre of the chain adjuster lock nut as illustrated here - for three different situations:

+unloaded: motorcycle on workstand with rear suspension fully extended, no rider. loaded with rider: motorcycle on ground, with rider.